-- (e) Illustrative scenarios examples follow: - (1) Example 1: If a business maintains personal information in a manner associated with a named actual person, the business may verify the consumer by requiring the consumer to provide evidence that matches the personal information maintained by the business.
-For example, if the business a retailer maintains the consumer's name and credit card number a record of purchases made by a consumer, the business may require the consumer to provide the credit card's security code and identifying a identify items that they recently purchased from the store or the dollar amount of their most recent purchase made with the credit card to verify their identity to a reasonable degree of certainty. - (2) Example 2: If a business maintains personal information in a manner that is not associated with a named actual person, the business may verify the consumer by requiring the consumer to demonstrate that they are the sole consumer associated with the non-name identifying information.
+(e) Illustrative examples follow:

+- (1) Example 1: If a business maintains personal information in a manner associated with a named actual person, the business may verify the consumer by requiring the consumer to provide evidence that matches the personal information maintained by the business.
+For example, if a retailer maintains a record of purchases made by a consumer, the business may require the consumer to identify items that they recently purchased from the store or the dollar amount of their most recent purchase to verify their identity to a reasonable degree of certainty. - (2) Example 2: If a business maintains personal information in a manner that is not associated with a named actual person, the business may verify the consumer by requiring the consumer to demonstrate that they are the sole consumer associated with the non-name identifying information.
 For example, a business may have a mobile application that collects personal information about the consumer but does not require an account.
-The business may determine whether, based on the facts and considering the factors set forth in section 999.323, subdivision (b)(3), it may reasonably verify a consumer by asking them to provide information that only the person who used the mobile application may know or by requiring the consumer to respond to a notification sent to their device.
-This may require the business to conduct a fact-based verification process that considers the factors set forth in section 999.323(b)(3). - (f) A business shall deny a request to know specific pieces of personal information if it cannot verify the identity of the requestor pursuant to these regulations. - (g) (f)-If there is no reasonable method by which a business can verify the identity of the consumer to the degree of certainty required by this section, the business shall state so in response to any request and, if this is the case for all consumers whose personal information the business holds, in the business's privacy policy.
-The business shall also explain why it has no reasonable method by which it can verify the identity of the requestor.
+The business may determine whether, based on the facts and considering the factors set forth in section 999.323, subsection (b)(3), it may reasonably verify a consumer by asking them to provide information that only the person who used the mobile application may know or by requiring the consumer to respond to a notification sent to their device. - (f) A business shall deny a request to know specific pieces of personal information if it cannot verify the identity of the requestor pursuant to these regulations. - (g) If there is no reasonable method by which a business can verify the identity of the consumer to the degree of certainty required by this section, the business shall state so in response to any request and explain why it has no reasonable method by which it can verify the identity of the requestor.
 If the business has no reasonable method by which it can verify any consumer, the business shall explain why it has no reasonable verification method in its privacy policy.
-The business shall explain why it has no reasonable verification method in its privacy policy.
-The business shall explain why it has no reasonable verification method in its privacy policy.
-The business shall evaluate and document on a yearly basis whether such a reasonable method can be established and shall document its evaluation.
+The business shall evaluate and document on a yearly basis whether a reasonable method can be established.